scuzzydude/asimov/asimov.md

 Your sister was on front end of a trend of girls that had grown up in the 90s and 2000s with the badass moms driving SUVs, minivans, and Cadillacs.
 Usually on the third kid but sometimes all it took was one, they'd feel the need to burn some gas, even if it cost \$46.60 a gallon.
 Nobody makes gasoline cars, and private cars of any kind cost more than a house because of the overall reduction of demand due the success of SOTs.
 Your ten Cadillacs become very valuable.
 Turns out moms all around the country want to drive around and burn some gas in a Hello Kitty Cadillac.
 Pretty soon, you're nationwide, except in California and Vermont, where you're wanted for crimes against humanity.

 Would this be vanity?
 It depends on the context.
 Sharing Cadillacs is better than individual ownership in terms of sustainability, but they stopped making the ones you collect in 1967.
-It's a sunk cost in terms over economic value.
+It's a sunk cost in terms of economic value.

 What if your sister was a big-time fight for justice lawyer, who defended the poor and downtrodden and stood up against corporations and governments?
 Perhaps there is a public outcry and protest, and some big shot pro-bono lawyers from New York City show up and get her free of the state charges of child endangerment.
 A crowd awaits her on the courthouse steps, where she makes a passionate speech, "*When you're fighting for justice, sometimes you just need to burn a little gas!*"